gregersrygg/crapLoader/README.md

 * Ads might circumvent by getting a clean doc.write from an iframe
     * Possible to stop, but won't
 * Using this script might violate the terms of your ad provider
+* You can't use document.write in your own scripts, but *why* would you?!?
+* document.getElementById will be a tad slower until all scripts loaded with crapLoader are finished loading

 Simple usage